rchxiy/check-x-token/README.md

-# Twitter Auth Token Validator
+# Twitter Auth Token Valid or Invalid

 A simple Node.js script to check a list of Twitter `auth_token` values and separate them into valid and invalid files.